sylk80/Connect_Four/docs/NOTES.md

 :dart: Players should be initialized :heavy_check_mark:

-:dart: Rack should be initialized
+:dart: Rack should be initialized :heavy_check_mark:

 :dart: Rack should be displayed